 Rules & Regulations

 - No one will be allowed in the swimming area unless the pool is officially open and lifeguards are on duty.
-Entering the pool facility when it is not open to the public is trespassing and subject to police arrest.
+Entering the pool facility when it is not open to the public is trespassing and offenders are subject to police arrest.

 - All persons entering the pool facility must pay the appropriate admission fee or present proof of a valid season pass or program registration.